qgindi/LibreAutomate/Other/DocFX/_doc/changes/future.md

 New code editor feature: continue a vertical method chain by typing `.` on the next line after the `;`.

-Quickly hide toolbar buttons using the context menu.
+Quickly hide toolbar buttons using the context menu (in LA window).

 Updated PCRE regex library to v10.46.

+Tools like **Find UI element** now run in separate process.

+Improved UI element capturing (tool **Find UI element**) in some apps and modes.

 Several small improvements.

-New tools:
-- .

-New cookbook recipes:
-- .

 Fixed bugs:
 - .